Advanced Payment Security System:XGBoost, LightGBM and SMOTE Integrated

 SMOTE generates synthetic samples by interpolating between minority class samples in the feature space.
 Specifically, SMOTE selects a random sample \(x_i\) from the minority class and identifies its \(k\)-nearest neighbors.
 It then randomly selects one of these neighbors \(x_{i,k}\) and generates a new synthetic sample \(x_{\text{new}}\) along the line segment between \(x_i\) and \(x_{i,k}\) using the formula:

-where \(\lambda\) is a random number between 0 and 1.
+where \(\lambda\) is a random number in the range of 0 and 1\cite{jordan2018learning}.
 This method ensures that the generated samples reflect the characteristics of the minority class more accurately, thereby enhancing the classifier's ability to recognize minority class instances.

 By incorporating SMOTE, we effectively balanced the class distribution in the training phase, significantly improving the classifier's performance on the minority class.
 This approach not only enhances the overall accuracy of the model but also improves recall and precision for the minority class, validating the effectiveness of SMOTE in handling imbalanced datasets.